-Comparison of Strings uses a simple equality test on sequences of code unit values.
+NOTE 4 Comparison of Strings uses a simple equality test on sequences of code unit values.
+There is no attempt to use the more complexity of things uses a simple equality test of sequences of code unit values.
 There is no attempt to use the more complex, semantically oriented definitions of character or string equality and collating order defined in the Unicode specification.
 Therefore Strings values that are canonically equal according to the Unicode standard could test as unequal.
 In effect this algorithm assumes that both Strings are already in normalised form.